woshikangfei/Cargo-CarND-Capstone/README.md

 Qitong confirmed that there are no problem on his PC Ubuntu system.

-Our conclusion is that these 2 problems may be caused by my xps 9560 CUDA and cuDNN library installation.
+Our conclusion is that these 2 problems may be caused by xps 9560 CUDA and cuDNN library installation.

 2. Brake CMD Type Percent